 React Props

-Currently we are using the list as a global variable in our project.
+as a global variable in our project.
 At the beginning, we used it directly from the global scope in the App component and later in the List component.
-This could work if you only had one global variable, but it isn't maintainable with multiple variables across multiple components (within multiple folders/files).
-By using so-called props in React, we can pass variables as information from one component to another component.
+This could work if you only had one global variable and only one file with all of the components, but it isn't maintainable with multiple variables across multiple components (within multiple folders/files).
+By using so-called props in React, we can pass variables as information from one component to another component even though these components are not placed in the same file at some point.
 Let's explore how this works.

-Before using props for the first time, we'll move the list from the global scope into the App component and give it a self-descriptive name.
-Don't forget to refactor the App component's function from concise to block body in order to declare the list prior to the return statement:
+from the global scope into the App component and give it a more self-descriptive name.
+Don't forget to refactor the App component's function from concise to block body in order to declare the list

 src/App.jsx